alexandreborges/malwoverview/README.md

       -C VALHALLAARG, --valhallaarg VALHALLAARG
                         This option is used for providing argument to the Vahalla service (-E option).

+      -b BAZAAR, --bazaar BAZAAR
+                        Checks multiple information from Malware Bazaar and ThreatFox.
+The possible values
+                        are: 1: (Bazaar) Query information about a malware hash sample ; 2: (Bazaar) Get information and a list of malware samples associated and according to a specific tag; 3: (Bazaar) Get a list of malware samples according to a given imphash;
+                        4: (Bazaar) Query latest malware samples; 5: (Bazaar) Download a malware sample from Malware Bazaar by providing a SHA256 hash.
+The downloaded sample is zipped using the following password: infected; 6: (ThreatFox) Get current IOC dataset from last x days given by option -B; 7: (ThreatFox) Search for the specified IOC on ThreatFox given by option -B; 8: (ThreatFox) Search IOCs according to the specified tag given by option -B; 9: (ThreatFox) Search IOCs according to the specified malware family provided by option -B; 10.
+(ThreatFox) List all available malware families.

+      -B BAZAAR_ARG, --bazaararg BAZAAR_ARG
+                        Provides argument to -b Bazaar and ThreatFox option.
+If you hahave used "-b 1" then the -B's argument must be a hash; If you have used "-b 2" then -B's argument must be a malware tag; If you have used "-b 3" then the argument must be a imphash;
+                        If you have used "-b 4", so the argument must be "100 or time", where "100" lists last "100 samples" and "time" lists last samples added to Malware Bazaar in the last 60 minutes; If you used "-b 5" then the -B's argument must be a SHA256 hash; If you used "-b 6", so the -B's value is the number of DAYS to filter IOCs.
+The default (and max) is 90 (days); If you used "-b 7" so the -B's argument is the IOC you want to search for; If you used "-b 8", so the -B's argument is the TAG you want search for; If you used "-b 9", so the -B argument is the malware family you want to search for;

       Remember that public VT API only allows 4 searches per second (as shown at the image above).
 Therefore, if you are willing to wait some minutes, so you can use the -p option, which forces a one minute wait every 4 malware samples, but allows obtaining a complete evaluation of the repository.